rahulcharvekar/shared-lib/SharedLibIntegrationGuide.md

 # Integrating Shared-Lib as a JAR Dependency in a Spring Boot Microservice

-This guide provides a step-by-step process to integrate the `shared-lib` JAR into any Spring Boot microservice.
-The library offers optional features like audit logging, JWT-based security, SFTP utilities, global exception handling, and common utilities, all designed for minimal impact.
+This guide walks through wiring the `shared-lib` JAR into a Spring Boot microservice.
+The library ships opt-in modules for auditing, JWT security, SFTP, secure pagination, file uploads, common filters, and DTOs.
+Each module activates only when you set the corresponding properties, keeping the footprint small.

 ## Prerequisites
 - Spring Boot application (version 3.x recommended, compatible with the library's Spring Boot 3.2.5).